Final application to RIC no later than 5 days before the advertised deadline

 The University of Melbourne encourages eligible researchers to participate in and lead proposals to the Department of Defense (DoD) in the United States.

-View schemes on Grants.gov, the United States grants portal or find opportunities through UoM Research Professional.
+View schemes on Grants.gov, the United States grants portal, through agency websites or find opportunities through UoM Research Professional.

 How to apply

 Submit to the Themis Submission WorkbenchThis will be the first line of communication to the International team of your intentions to submit a proposal

 *the completion of FOR and SEO codes is a critical element